Chapter 7 International Travel with Infants & Children

 The adopted child should have a medical examination within 2 weeks of arrival in the United States or earlier if the child has fever, anorexia, diarrhea, vomiting, or other medical concerns.
 Items to consider during medical examination of an adopted child include the following:

 - Temperature (fever requires further investigation)

 - General appearance: alert, interactive

-- Anthropometric measurements: height/age, weight/age, weight/height, head circumference/age
+- Anthropometric measurements: weight/age, height/age, weight/height, head circumference/age, body mass index

 - Facial features: length of palpebral fissures, philtrum, upper lip (fetal alcohol syndrome: short palpebral fissures, thin upper lip, indistinct philtrum)